swiftlang/swift/docs/WindowsCrossCompile.md

 #### Linux

-For Linux, there are a few issues that require slightly different cmake options.
+For Linux, you will also need to build the Linux SDK with the cmake options below.

 ```bash
 --extra-cmake-options=-DSWIFT_BUILD_RUNTIME_WITH_HOST_COMPILER=FALSE,\